Jordan Human Rights 2017 Report April 2018

 The PSD continued renovations to ease overcrowding.
 It was expanding Qafqafa Prison in Jerash to double its capacity from 400 to 800 inmates.
 The PSD reopened Perrin Prison for rehabilitation of first-time drug users in Zarqa after a six-year closure.

 d.
 Arbitrary Arrest or Detention

+Civilian authorities maintained control over security forces.
 The PSD controls general police functions.
-The PSD, GID, gendarmerie, Civil Defense Directorate, and military share responsibility for maintaining internal security.
-The PSD, the Civil Defense Directorate is responsible for public safety during natural disasters and civil disturbances.
-The PSD and gendarmerie report to the interior minister with direct access to the king when necessary, and the GID in practice reports directly to the king.
+The PSD, the GID, the gendarmerie, the Civil Defense Directorate, and the military share responsibility for maintaining internal security.
+The PSD, the Civil Defense Directorate, and the gendarmerie report to the minister of interior with direct access to the king when necessary, and the GID reports directly to the king.

 e.
 Denial of Fair Public Trial

 The law provides for an independent judiciary, but legal experts and human rights lawyers’ allegations of nepotism and the influence of security services and special interests raised concerns about the judiciary’s independence.
 Additionally, judicial inefficiency and a large case backlog delayed the provision of justice.
 In early August parliament passed a bill that provided further provisions for an independent judiciary and better qualitative performance of courts.